JACKSONVILLE SPINE AND PAINCENTER, P.A. NOTICE OF PRIVACY PRACTICES

-Jacksonville Spine Center may use a prescription hub which provides electronic access to your medication history.
-This will assist Jacksonville Spine Center health care providers in understanding what other medications may have been prescribed for you by other providers.
+Jacksonville Spine and Pain Center may use a prescription hub which provides electronic access to your medication history.
+This will assist Jacksonville Spine and Pain Center health care providers in understanding what other medications may have been prescribed for you by other providers.

 Communicate with other providers who contribute to your care.